VinsmokeSanjiiiii/primer-app-rebuild/README.md

 Looks up the entered email in `/Users` by `Primer_Email`, then compares the entered password against the stored `Password` field.

-### Forgot password
+### Forgot password (OTP-based)

-Uses Firebase Authentication's `sendPasswordResetEmail()`.
-This is a real, secure email-link reset (the same primitive Google and Microsoft use for account recovery):
+Uses a Supabase Edge Function (`supabase/functions/password-reset-otp/`) for secure 6-digit OTP verification:

 1. The user enters their Primer email.
 2. We confirm the email exists in `/Users`.
-3. Firebase emails a one-time, time-limited reset link.
+3. The edge function generates a 6-digit OTP (expires in 10 minutes).
-4. The user resets the password on Firebase's hosted page.
+4. The user enters the OTP to verify identity.
-5. The user signs back in with the new password.
+5. The user creates a new password.

-> **UNKNOWN (documented):** The legacy app stored passwords as plain
+6. The password is updated in Firebase RTDB `/Users/{id}/Password`.

+> **Note:** The OTP is stored in Supabase (not Firebase) with a 10-minute
+> expiration and 5-attempt limit.
+In development mode, the OTP is returned
-> strings in `/Users/{id}/Password`.
-After a Firebase Auth reset the
+> in the response for testing convenience.
-> RTDB mirror is not automatically synced — the user should also
-> update `Password` via the in-app **Change password** flow so the
-> attendance / coverage / OT screens keep authenticating against the
-> legacy node.
-An admin script can be added to keep these two in
-> sync if needed.

 ### Biometric unlock